RedHatSatellite/satellite-performance-tuning/docs/configuring-environment.rst

 Note:

 - One may have to temporarily reduce the RAM in order to run the io benchmark, aka if the box has 256GB that is a lot of pulp space, so add mem=20G kernel option in grub.
 This is needed because script will execute a series of fio based IO tests against a targeted directory specified in its execution.
 This test will create a very large file that is double (2x) the size of the physical RAM on this system to ensure that we are not just testing the caching at the OS level of the storage.
-- Please bear above in mind when performing benchmark of other filesystems if you have them (like PostgreSQL or MongoDB storage) which might have significantly smaller capacity than Pulp storage and perhaps on different set of storage (SAN, iSCSI, etc).
+- Please bear above in mind when performing benchmark of other filesystems if you have them (like PostgreSQL storage) which might have significantly smaller capacity than Pulp storage and perhaps on different set of storage (SAN, iSCSI, etc).

 This test does not use directio and will utilize the OS + caching as normal operations would.